 Critiquing the technocratic and Red Book models

 Despite their official popularity, science policy analysts and sociologists of scientific knowledge have long been critical of the Technocratic and Red Book models, and for two main reasons.
 Firstly, both presuppose that the available scientific knowledge is reliable and known (or knowable) with sufficient certainty, and that experts can readily reach a consensus.
 In practice, the available science is frequently incomplete, uncertain and equivocal, and the scientific community rarely speaks with one voice.
 Therefore, frequently different groups of scientists provide competing assessments of risks and of benefits, which may be equally scientific or at any rate plausible.
-In those circumstances, scientific considerations alone can not determine policy decisions.
+In those circumstances, scientific considerations alone cannot determine policy decisions.

 Secondly, it presupposes that scientific assessments of risks and/or benefits can be, and routinely are, developed in socially, politically and ethically neutral settings, and that scientific assessments can be and are constructed solely from scientific considerations.
 Numerous scholars have documented some of the most important ways in which social, economic, political and cultural considerations have influenced the agendas, deliberations and conclusions of official scientific advice on risk issues.
 (Levidow et al 1997; Jasanoff & Wynne 1998; Millstone et al 1999; Abraham 1993; Castleman & Ziem 1998; van Zwanenberg & Millstone 2000; Huff 2002) Jasanoff has been right to emphasise that while: “…pleas for maintaining a strict separation between science and politics continue to run like a leitmotif through the policy literature, the artificiality of this...can no longer be doubted.
 Studies of scientific advisors leave in tatters the notion that it is possible, in practice, to restrict the advisory process to technical issues or that the subjective values of scientists are irrelevant to decisionmaking.”
 (Jasanoff 1990 p 230) Accepting that premise entails abandoning both technocratic and Red Book models.